Rellikeht/fzf-vim-additional/README.md

 # fzf-vim-additional

-Utilities not available in fzf-vim by default (some of them are even defined in documentation of fzf)
+Additional fzf-vim stuff I found useful.
+Some is even defined in fzf-vim documentation.

 ## Dependencies